afgtfe/bozro_image_compressor/PRIVACY_POLICY.md

 ### **Permissions and Their Use**

-* Camera: Capture photos for editing
+* Camera: Our app allows users to capture photos using the device's default camera application.
+These photos are processed locally on the device for editing purposes and are not uploaded to our servers without user consent.
 * Storage / Media Access: Select and save images
 * Notifications (Android 13+): Send updates and alerts
 * Internet: Load ads, send support feedback, and download optional ML models